 World-class shopping and dining, a thriving business district, upscale apartments, a high concentration of law firms, and quick access to Memorial Park, an inner city green space nearly twice the size of New York’s Central Park.

 There are numerous options available on campus for students who want to truly immerse themselves in the academic environment.
-In August 2009, the Calhoun Lofts, located adjacent to the Law Center, welcomed its first residents.
+In August 2009, the University Lofts, located adjacent to the Law Center, welcomed its first residents.
 From Moody Towers, a dormitory environment, to Cougar Place, Cambridge Oaks, Bayou Oaks, and Cullen Oaks (on-campus apartments), students have several choices on the University of Houston campus.
 On-campus housing is a convenient and affordable option.
 For more information call (713) 743-6000 or visit University of Houston Residential Life and Housing Department page.